West Manchester F.C.

 West Manchester was an English association club based in Manchester.

 History

-The club was founded in 1884, out of a bicycle club that was based at Brooks Bar.
+The club was founded in 1884, out of a bicycle club that was based at Brooks's Bar.
 The club was a founder member of the Manchester Football Association.
 The club's first reported match was a 3–3 draw against Haughton Dale in October 1884.

 Manchester Senior Cup success

 In 1887 the club won the Manchester Senior Cup.
 The club twice had to replay ties which it had won.
-In the first round, West beat Denton F.C.
-2–0, in extra time, before 5,000 spectators at Brooks Bar.
-A replay was ordered (presumably because of this extra-time period) at Pendleton Olympic and this time West won 3–0.
+In the First Round, West Manchester beat Denton F.C.
+2–0, in extra time, before 5000 spectators at their Brooks's Bar ground.
+A replay was ordered (presumably because of this extra-time period) at Pendleton Olympic and this time they won 3–0.